adobe/pdfservices-python-sdk-samples/README.md

-# Samples for the Adobe PDFServices Python SDK
+# Samples for the Adobe PDF Services Python SDK

-This sample project helps you get started with the Adobe PDFServices Python SDK which currently has Extract PDF and Autotag PDF Operations.
+This sample project helps you get started with the Adobe PDF Services Python SDK.

-The sample classes illustrate how to perform PDF-related extraction (extracting content of PDF in user friendly structured format) and autotagging (tagging content of PDF with rich structural information) using the SDK.
+The sample classes illustrate how to perform PDF-related actions (such as converting to and from the PDF format) using the SDK. **Please note that the Adobe PDF Services Python SDK supports only server side use cases.**

 ## Prerequisites
 The sample application has the following requirements: